“What is this game?” – The steady rise of Czech cricket

 Strolling through the fields of Vinoř near Prague on a summer weekend, you may find yourself wondering whether Czechia is not in fact part of the Commonwealth of Nations.
 Cricket, England’s iconic sport, has recently been experiencing a significant boom in the land more commonly known for its ice hockey legends.

 “Every year you see a lot of people joining us, the count increases drastically.
-That kind of shows that it is getting popular in Czechia,” says Satyajit Sengupta, the captain of Spartans Cricket Club, one of Prague’s many teams that have sprung up in recent years.
+That kind of shows that it is getting popular in Czechia,” says Satyajit Sengupta, who is the captain of Spartans Cricket Club, one of Prague’s many teams that have sprung up in recent years.

 “There are a lot of Czechs playing cricket.”

 “They are finding out about this sport and the fact that they can play.
 We have all the cricket gear here.
 They are very curious.
 When we play in the nets on Olšanská street [in Prague], there are many people who stand around and ask us: ‘What is this game?’
-They are quite curious every time to understand what we are doing.”
+They are quite curious every time to find out what we are doing.”

 "It has grown in popularity and the top level of standards of play has definitely improved from year to year."

-Batt(l)ing it out for the silverware every year are over a dozen clubs, divided in-turn into several teams each.
+Batt(l)ing it out for the silverware are over a dozen clubs, divided in-turn into several teams each.
 Aditya Rayarolu, an Indian IT professional who recently joined the Spartans’ A-team after moving to Prague, says that the level of the game necessitates players practice during the week.

 “We have a net session on Fridays every week.
 That said, every individual also takes care of their own fitness.”